mjsmyth/abiquo-wiki-examples/README.md

 The `update_confluence_pages.py` script is based on a blog entry by Matt Ryall called "Adding a page to Confluence with Python" from 29 June 2008.

 ## Prerequisites
-* I have run these scripts using Python 2.7.9 against Confluence 4.3.2
+* These scripts were run using Python 2.7.9 against Confluence 4.3.2
 * These scripts require Confluence API access to be enabled
 * You should create a Confluence user for running these scripts
 * You should create a separate Confluence wiki space with a suitable parent page (no spaces in name) to hold the example pages.
 Each example is created in a separate file and page.
 These pages can be included in API reference documentation